 - 3 pounds pork shoulder butt roast

 - 1 tablespoon smoked paprika

-- 1 teaspoon salt, 1 teaspoon pepper
+- 1 teaspoon ground black pepper

 - 1 teaspoon garlic powder

-- 1 large onion, sliced
+- 1 large yellow onion, sliced

 - 1 cup apple cider vinegar